 The virus spreads more quickly when an infected person is experiencing an outbreak.
 Anywhere from 30 to 95 percent of adults are seropositive for HSV-1, though they may never experience an outbreak.
 It’s also possible to get genital herpes from HSV-1 if someone who performed oral sex had cold sores during that time.

 HSV-2 is contracted through forms of sexual contact with a person who has HSV-2.
-It is estimated that around 20 percent of sexually active adults within the United States have been infected with HSV-2, according to the American Academy of Dermatology (AAD).
-(AAD) While HSV-2 infections are spread by coming into contact with a herpes sore, the AAD reports that most people get HSV-1 from an infected person who is asymptomatic, or does not have sores.
+It is estimated that around 20 percent of sexually active adults in the United States are infected with HSV-2, according to the American Academy of Dermatology (AAD).
+While HSV-2 infections are spread through contact with a herpes sore, the AAD reports that most people get HSV-1 from an infected person who is asymptomatic, or does not have sores.

 Anyone can be infected with HSV, regardless of age.
-Your risk is determined almost entirely based on exposure to the infection.
+Your risk is based almost entirely on exposure to the infection.

 In cases of sexually transmitted HSV, people are more at risk when they participate in risky sexual behavior without the use of protection, such as condoms.
 Other risk factors for HSV-2 include:

 - being female

 If a pregnant woman is having an outbreak of genital herpes at the time of childbirth, it can expose the baby to both types of HSV, and may put them at risk for serious complications.

 It is important to understand that someone may not have visible sores or symptoms and still be infected by the virus.
 And they may transmit the virus to others.

 Some of the symptoms associated with this virus include:

 You may also experience symptoms that are similar to the flu.
 These symptoms can include: